seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

     }
 ```

-Killed Mutant: Negated conditional
+<strong>Killed Mutant:</strong> Negated conditional

-Analysis: Since the driving logic behind this function depends upon the condition where factor < 0, it is apparent that all test cases would fail as the opposite behavior would take place.
+<strong>Analysis:</strong> Since the driving logic behind this function depends upon the condition where factor < 0, it is apparent that all test cases would fail as the opposite behavior would take place.
 As such, the mutant was killed by the tests.

 4.
 ```